Jared Cook Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 - Cook has been the target of 42 of his team's 320 passing attempts this season, or 13.1% of the target share.

-- Cook (five red zone targets) has been the recipient of 12.2% of his team's 41 red zone pass attempts.
+- Cook has seen the ball thrown his way five times in the red zone this season, 12.2% of his team's 41 red zone pass attempts.

-- The Chargers have thrown the ball in 63.2% of their plays from scrimmage this year while running the ball 36.8% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Chargers, who rank 15th in the NFL in points scored, have dropped back to pass 63.2% of the time while running the football 36.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Vikings.